• Skip to primary navigation

 Description

-If you've never had soft, buttery perfectly salted Prosciutto di Parma wrapped around sweet ripe cantaloupe, now's your chance!
-This is a premium 2-ingredient recipe to make as long as melons are in season!
+If you've never had soft, buttery, perfectly salted, all-natural, aged Prosciutto di Parma wrapped around sweet ripe cantaloupe, now's your chance!
+This is the premium 2-ingredient Italian appetizer recipe to make as long as melons are in season!
 Sweet and salty, fruity and porky -- It's heaven on a plate!

 Ingredients